openshift/enhancements/enhancements/network-observability/network-observability.md

 underlying layer

-The goal of the first release is to lay the groundwork and foundation in place, while still being able to deliver some functionality, even if it is at a smaller scale.
-The target is to have a Dev Preview to generate interest in network observability.
+The goal of the first release is to lay the groundwork and foundation in place, and provide a first set of functionalities including:
+- Network flows collection, enrichment and storage
+- Raw flows visualization
+- Network Topology representation
+- Time-series representations of network throughtput
+- Integration with the OpenShift Console

 ### Non-Goals

 The focus is on network observability as opposed to other types of observability.

 While a key goal is troubleshooting, it is not strictly a troubleshooting tool.
 Some of that are already addressed by
 [Red Hat Insights](https://cloud.redhat.com/blog/openshift-insights-for-openshift-cluster-manager)
 and specific tools like pcap, traceroute, and [Jaeger](https://www.jaegertracing.io/) for tracing.